 OUASAR's mission, like that of NCSX, is to assess the physics benefits and risks of using QA shaping as a strategy for controlling high-beta stability and confinement in future steady-state fusion devices.
-The original NCSX design was optimized for low ripple, motivated by neoclassical transport considerations, and QUASAR experiments will validate the extensive numerical models and optimization methods used in that design.
-Recent physics optimization studies [9] indicate that it may also be possible to use plasma shaping to minimize small-scale turbulence in QA configurations.
-Shaping flexibility may make it possible to experimentally test these predictions of micro-turbulence theory in QUASAR, potentially leading to reduced turbulent transport of plasma energy.
-The similarity between QA and true axisymmetry means that the 3D science studied on QUASAR will inform tokamak research in critical areas such as edge localized mode (ELM) control, divertor heat control, and error field penetration.
+The original NCSX design was optimized for low ripple, motivated by neoclassical transport considerations, as well as good magnetic surfaces and stability at high beta [12-16].
+QUASAR experiments will validate the optimization methods used in that design.
+Recent studies [17] indicate that it may also be possible to use plasma shaping to minimize small-scale turbulence in QA configurations.
+QUASAR's shaping flexibility may make it possible to experimentally test these predictions of microturbulence theory.
+The similarity between QA and true axisymmetry means that the 3D science studied on OUASAR will inform tokamak research in critical areas such as edge localized mode (ELM) control, divertor heat control, and error field penetration.